Kapcash/vue-use-calendar/README.md

 const { useMontlyCalendar } = useCalendar({
     factory: (calendarDate) => {
+        // 1.
+Create an instance of your custom Date class, copied from the given date. const newDate = new DatePrice(calendarDate);

+        // 2.
+Update its attributes howerever you like.
-        // Find the price object related to the generated date const correspondingPrice = pricesByDay.find(({ date }) => isSameDay(date, calendarDate));
+        // Here we find then set the price of the date. const priceObj = pricesByDay.find(price => price.day === calendarDate.toLocaleDateString());
-        // Creates a custom date object, with an additionnal `price` property. const customDate: CustomDate = {
-                ...calendarDate,
-                price: correspondingPrice?.price || 0,
-        };
+        newDate.price = priceObj?.price || 0;

-        // Return the new object date created from the original one + the price return customDate;
+        // 3.
+Return the new date instance.
+The composable will be using this one now. return newDate;
     }
 })
 ```